Achillefs/nutrun-string/README.md

 NOTE: This class will extend Ruby's native String class.
 Many people don't really like extending base classes, and there are a few long, loooong-winded conversations on the subject on various mailing lists and forums.
 We don't mind it, and if you don't too, feel free to use this gem.

+## Platforms

+This gem should work on every POSIX-based OS, but it has only been tested on OSX and Amazon and CentOS Linux

 ## Installation

 Add this line to your application's Gemfile: